abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

  Now you are ready to run the application using your Puttly terminal connection.

  1- Change to the directory where all Spark files are located on Hortonworks Sandbox by typing the following

       cd /usr/hdp/current/spark2-client

  2- To run the SparkPageRank program execute the following command:

      ./bin/spark-submit --class com.scalaproj.SparkPageRank --master yarn --num-executors 1 --driver-memory 512m --executor-memory 512m --executor-cores 1 ~/testing/jars/page-rank.jar /input/urldata.txt 20

-  The above command basically calls the main function of the SparkPageRank Object found in the page-rank.jar and passes the urldata.txt file name as a parameter along command to run 20 iterations.
+  The above command basically calls the main function of the SparkPageRank Object found in the page-rank.jar and passes the urldata.txt file name as a parameter along with request to run 20 iterations.
+The other commands are Spark related parameters.

  3- You can check the results printed on the command terminal: